kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 After an image is built, I wanted to continue manually triggering the actual update process.
 To complete the automation of this deployment pattern, Terraform was used to provision Docker Swarm nodes and configure workloads in the cluster itself by connecting to the daemon via mTLS.
-In this way, I could update the image tag in one place and Terraform would update the many services using that image.
+In this way I could update the image tag in one place and Terraform would update the many services using that image.
 I don't think Terraform is perfect, but I much prefer it to Helm for composing and validating complex cluster deployments.

 ## sourcehut then GitHub

-I soon grew frustrated with GitLab's application performance.
-I found the user interface to be fairly inefficient to navigate, and this was coupled with slow page load times to create a very aggravating experience.
-I also grew frustrated with the build pipeline.
-A number of minor outages resulted in the inability to build images for hours at a time.
+Eventually I grew frustrated with GitLab's application performance.
+I found the user interface to be fairly inefficient to navigate, and this was coupled with slow page load times.
+I felt that the build pipeline on the free tier did not match other free offerings, and there was not a paid plan which directly addressed these concerns.
+A number of minor outages resulted in the inability to build images for hours at a time every few weeks.
 Even with caching, build times were quite long, and I briefly experimented with using GitLab's self-hosted runner integration.
 This was quite slick, but was a lot of work to manage for what was intended to be an integrated solution.

-Around this time, sourcehut was launched, and the lightweight pages with fast load times were quite appealing. sourcehut also introduced its own integrated build pipelines, and I felt that even if these were too slow, I would be no worse off than with GitLab.
-I decided to migrate a few repositories as a pilot. sourcehut was quite nice, and is definitely something I would consider for personal projects, but I quickly decided that it was too early for production use.
-A major concern was that the build logs were public, which was annoying to have to keep in mind when developing the pipeline.
-Additionally, at one point the configuration required to build Docker images was changed, breaking all of my builds.
-Finally, I encountered issues with using my private SSH key to authenticate with multiple accounts (business and personal).
+Around this time sourcehut was launched and the lightweight pages with fast load times were quite appealing. sourcehut also introduced its own integrated build pipelines, and I felt that even if these were too slow I would be no worse off than with GitLab.
+I decided to migrate a few repositories as a pilot.
+I determined that sourcehut was great for the reasons described, and is definitely something I would consider for personal projects, but I quickly decided that it was too early for production use (which marketing material was pretty clear about).

 These issues were not critical, but I began looking at GitHub again for the first time since 2016.
 Microsoft had acquired GitHub, and built out a number of